weaveworks/ignite/docs/cli/ignite_kernel_import.md

 ### Synopsis

-Import a kernel image from an OCI image for VMs, takes in a Docker image as the source.
+Import an OCI image as a kernel image for VMs, takes in a Docker image identifier.
-This importing is done automatically when the run or create commands are run.
-This step is essentially a cache to be used later when running VMs.
+This importing is done automatically when the "run" or "create" commands are run.
+The import step is essentially a cache for images to be used later when running VMs.

 ```